katysaintin/KatyInControl/episodes/S1E03_ThePersuaders.md

 Not to a galaxy far, far away — but to the very real, very human story of how two teams of engineers, on two different continents, decided to solve the same problem — in their own way.

+🕓
+And I have to warn you —
+the origin story of EPICS involves Star Wars.
+Not the Jedi kind.
+The other kind.

 ---